tarantool/doc/doc/reference/tooling/tt_cli/replicaset.rst

 Authentication
 ~~~~~~~~~~~~~~

-Use one of the following ways to pass the username and the password when connecting
+Use one of the following ways to pass the credentials of a Tarantool user when
-to the instance:
+connecting to the instance:

 *   The ``-u`` (``--username``) and ``-p`` (``--password``) options: